-Having a background based in biology and an interest in different philosophical systems, I discovered the benefits of a regular Yogic practice in my late twenties.
+Having a background based in biology and an interest in different philosophical systems I discovered the benefits of Yogic practice in my late 20’s.
 As a life-long asthmatic I turned to the yogic breathing techniques when my doctor prescribed stronger medication for the condition.
 Instead of increasing the medication I am now almost totally free from the symptoms and medication.

 Check my new website at Yogawithandrew.co.uk